Di-Anne/DIAWYN24046_PTO2505_GroupA_Di-AnneWyngaard_JSL05/README.md

 ## 🔍 Closer look

-To get a deeper understanding of how the App was built, see brief attached code review: (https://mission-accomplished.netlify.app/)
+To get a deeper understanding of how the App was built, see brief attached code review: [Presentation Link](https://www.loom.com/share/5f5983d8e92345f48cfa4eaca44c2738)

 ### 🚀 Prerequisites